 Emporia State University's mission is to prepare students for lifelong learning, rewarding careers, and adaptive leadership.
 The 2015-2025 strategic plan The Adaptive University includes four goals 1) Pursue distinctive initiatives in curricula and programs that will foster vibrant communities; 2) Enrich the student experience with opportunities for leadership development and practice; 3) Enhance the competitive role of Kansas by achieving the State's goals for public higher education; and 4) Create a culture of adaptive change as the foundation for innovation and growth.
-Employing the mechanisms to measure the effectiveness of fulfilling these goals and assessing the quality of these learning experiences provides the decision-making data necessary to achieving success.
+The university is a complex organization with many operational units contributing directly and indirectly to ensure that students meet their higher education learning goals.
+Measuring the effectiveness of fulfilling these goals by assessing the quality of student learning experiences provides the decision-making data necessary to achieving success.

-Assessing student learning outcomes is essential in effecting an institution-wide culture of adaptive change.
-And, it is essential to strive to continuously improve the quality of students' learning experiences.
-These learning experiences occur systematically in integrative learning environments.
-Intentionally adapting students' learning experiences is necessary to adequately prepare students for success in an innovative and dynamic world.
+Assessing student learning with the goal of continuously improving the quality of their learning experiences is essential in effecting an institution-wide culture of adaptive change.
+These learning experiences occur systematically in a multi-contextual learning environment (classroom, online, co-curricular, etc.).
+Intentionally adapting students' learning experiences is necessary to adequately prepare them for success in an innovative and dynamic world.
 This requires strategic decision-making informed by quality assessment of student learning effectiveness.
 The Office of Institutional Research and Assessment uses the National Institute for Learning Outcomes Assessment (NILOA) Transparency Framework as its guide for evaluating the extent to which Emporia State University makes evidence of student learning readily accessible and potentially useful and meaningful to various audiences.

-Student Learning Outcomes (SLO) Statements exist in all learning environments.
+Student Learning Outcomes (SLO) Statements exist for all learning environments.

 Those SLO's relevant to Academic degree programs are designed and articulated for each separate degree program and an example is provided for each.
 The curriculum map lists student learning outcomes and the required courses that contribute to students' competently learning the content knowledge, skills, competencies, and practices specific to the degree program.
 Course level student learning outcomes are listed on every syllabus.
 An example for the Recreation and Leisure Studies program is shown (course syllabus).
 The syllabus serves to inform students of the course expectations and identifies how each course serves to educate the student towards having the knowledge, skills, and values required for their degree program of study.
 Each academic unit uses this mapping structure to ensure that students are prepared in their degree programs and use this system to continuously confirm that academic programs are current.
 Faculty are available to visit about program specific student learning outcomes and students are encouraged to proactively engage in their knowing and understanding of how academic programming is designed and improved upon.